General Value Function Networks: Experiments in Forecasting

 \paragraph{Experiment Settings}

-The focus in this work in on online prediction, and so we report online prediction error.
+The focus in this work is on online prediction, and so we report online prediction error.
 At each step $t$, after observing $o_t = y(t)$, the RNN (or GVFN) makes a prediction $\hat{y}_t$ about the target $y_t$, which is the observation 12 steps into the future, $y_t = y(t+h)$.
-The squared error $(\hat{y}_t - y_t)^2$ is difficult to interpret; we report a normalized error, that normalizes by the mean predictor.
-Specifically, for each run, we report average error over windows of size 10000.
-A mean predictor is computed for each window.
+The magnitude of the squared error $(\hat{y}_t - y_t)^2$ depends on the scale of $y_t$.
+To provide a more scale invariant error, we normalize by the mean of the target---a mean predictor.
+Specifically, for each run, we report average error over windows of size 10000 with the mean predictor is computed for each window.
 This results in $\nsamples/10000$ normalized squared errors, where $\nsamples$ is the length of the time series.
 We repeat this process 30 times, and average these errors across the 30 runs, and take the square root, to get a Normalized Root Mean Squared Error (NRMSE).

 We fixed the values for hyperparameters as much as possible, using the previously reported value for the RNN and reasonable defaults for the GVFN.
 The stepsize is typically difficult to pick ahead of time, and so we sweep that hyperparameter for all the algorithms.
-Additionally, for the RNN, we also did a coarse sweep for the size of a hidden layer.
-We report the results for the best setting of these hyperparameters.
 We attempted to make the number of hyperparameters swept comparable for all methods, to avoid an unfair advantage.
 We do not tune the truncation length, as we report results for each truncation length $p\in \{1, 2, 4, 8, 16, 32\}$ for all the algorithms.

 \paragraph{Algorithm Details}